fraser-lab/MET_kinase_Inhibitor_DMS/Data/README.md

-## This folder contains all the primary fitness analysis code and figures plots
+## This folder contains all the primary fitness analysis code and figure plots

 ## Primary analysis:
 -  Met_Inhibitor_V1.Rmd